 Surely, your early-2000s iPod deserves something better.

 To find closure and the answers to this question, Team Lulu volunteered with the Goodwill Community Foundation’s electronics recycling program.
+It’s all part of our continuing efforts to be champions of social and economic good in our community.
 Together, we disassembled a mountain of broken gadgets and sorted the parts to be recycled, sold, or sent to the landfill.

 But really, who cares about the afterlife of a broken laptop?
 The Environmental Protection Agency does and you should, too!

 Still need convincing?
 Here are 3 reasons to give your old electronics new life.

 Common sources of e-waste, or electronics waste, include cell phones, computers, small appliances, TVs, and video game consoles.
 And that’s only a small sample of products that can produce electronics waste.
 These devices contain super hazardous chemicals and materials that, if not properly disposed of, can pollute the environment and cause sad times for everyone living on planet Earth.